Reinforcement Learning Control of Quantum Error Correction

-Quantum computers are fundamentally analog machines, which makes them extremely fragile compared to digital classical computers \cite{landauer1995quantum}.
-Quantum error correction (QEC) is the leading strategy to overcome this vulnerability by effectively digitizing the errors \cite{shor1995scheme,nielsen2010quantum}: through repetitive error detection embedded in QEC protocols, spurious analog evolution branches into a sequence of ``error'' or ``no error'' events.
+Quantum computers are fundamentally analog machines, which makes them extremely fragile compared to the digital classical computers \cite{landauer1995quantum}.
+QEC mitigates this vulnerability by effectively digitizing the errors: through repetitive error detection embedded in QEC protocols, spurious analog evolution branches into a sequence of ``error'' or ``no error'' events.
 These binary error detection signals can then be decoded to correct the logical quantum state, providing a mechanism for reaching low logical error rates required for practical applications.

 However, the digitization of errors alone is insufficient, and the practical success of QEC is critically dependent on the analog control of the constituent qubits: QEC is effective only if the physical gate error rate is kept significantly below a certain threshold, around $10^{-3}-10^{-2}$ \cite{stephens2014fault}.
 The process of precisely tuning the system's control parameters to meet this prerequisite is known as calibration \cite{khaneja2005optimal,kelly2018physical}.
 While traditional calibration techniques have been able to achieve the necessary precision \cite{acharya2024quantum,bluvstein2025architectural}, the analog nature of the control makes the system performance susceptible to drift.
 Consequently, the challenge expands from merely reaching deep below the QEC threshold to continuously maintaining this performance amidst the non-stationarity.